A Combination Theorem for Trees of Metric Bundles: Semicontinuous families: flow space and ladder

-\item One also can introduce other (uniform) constants for quasiconvexity of sets $Q_{b,v}$ in $F_{b,v}$ and qi embedding of $B_{\Y\pr}$ in $B_{\Y}$ instead of $4\dl_0$ and $(1,6\dl_0)$ respectively.
-But we will work with these constants only.

-\item Later on, in our statements, we suppress the dependence on the constants $C,\epsilon$ and the other structural constants of the graph of tree-graded graphs. \end{enumerate} \end{remark}

-Now we will see that the above defined semicontinuous subgraphs enjoy nice properties (see Theorem \ref{mitra's-retraction-on-semicts-subsp}, Proposition \ref{semicts-is-proper-emb} and Corollary \ref{semicts-is-qi-emb}).
-In the proof, we use the same notations as in the Definition \ref{semicts-subgrphs}.
-First, we prove that there is uniformly coarsely Lipschitz retraction of $X$ on semicontinuous subgraphs.
+Now we will see nice properties (see Theorem \ref{mitra's-retraction-on-semicts-subsp}, Proposition \ref{semicts-is-proper-emb} and Corollary \ref{semicts-is-qi-emb}) enjoyed by semicontinuous families.
+In the proof, we use the same notations as in Definition \ref{semicts-subgrphs}.
+First, we prove that there is uniformly coarsely Lipschitz retraction of $X$ on semicontinuous families.
 This is motivated by Mitra's retraction in \cite{mitra-ct} (see also \cite[Theorem $3.2$]{pranab-mahan} and \cite[Theorem $3.3$]{ps-kap}).
-In our paper, we call this retraction as Mitra's retraction.
+In this paper, we refer to this retraction as \emph{Mitra's retraction}.

-\begin{theorem} Given $K\ge1,\epsilon\ge0$ and $C\ge0$ there is a constant $L_{\ref{mitra's-retraction-on-semicts-subsp}}=L_{\ref{mitra's-retraction-on-semicts-subsp}}(K)$ such that the following holds.
+\begin{theorem} Given $K\ge1,~C\ge0$ and $\ep\ge0$ there is a constant $L_{\ref{mitra's-retraction-on-semicts-subsp}}=L_{\ref{mitra's-retraction-on-semicts-subsp}}(K)$ such that the following holds.